kahmannf/SudokuSolver/README.md

 - `RecursiveStrategie.PreferSimpleSolution`
 - `RecursiveStrategie.AllowMaxComplexity`

 When searching for solutions with `PreferSimpleSolution`, the solver will retry solving all cells with a simpler `SolutionStrategy` if a solution for any cell is found.
-When searching with `AllowMaxComplexity`, all `SolutionStrategy`s will be used to find Solutions before before a neww iteration of all cells is started.
+When searching with `AllowMaxComplexity`, all `SolutionStrategy`s will be used to find Solutions before before a new iteration of all cells is started.